 - They allow you to easily identify the content that needs revision

 Want something simple, but super fun and motivating?
-Gamify your classroom with this game inspired by Wheel of Fortune.
+Gamify your classroom with Wheel of Fortune.
 You and your students will enjoy every spin of the wheel and adding more and more points for each correct answer.
 The grand prize awaits!
 What will it be?

 You can adapt the Wheel of Fortune with questions and answers on any topic.
 But, if you’re in a face-to-face class, you can also give them tests to work out in the classroom before coming back to the genially to select the correct response.
 For example, if it’s a geography question, you can ask them what the 3 longest rivers in Europe are.
 To find the answer, they’ll need to work with a physical map to find and select the correct answer.